shipyardapp/Shipyard-Documentation/docs/blueprint-library/looker/looker-authorization.md

 sidebar_label: Authorization
 description: Instructions on how to authorize Looker to work with Shipyard's low-code Looker templates.
 keywords:
   - looker
   - blueprint
   - template
   - authorization
 ---

-# Looker Authorization
+#  Authorization

 ## API Credentials

 In order to make use of the Looker API, you will need a Client Id and an associated Client Secret.
 Follow these steps as a demonstration on how to create those.